arnau/seachess/notes/dive_into_csvw/index.md

 cover the ones I find most relevant for the complexity of CSVW.

 **[IETF RFC 4180][rfc4180]** is an attempt to formalise CSV.
-It aims to improve the expectations on tooling operate in this format.
+It aims to improve the expectations on tooling using this format.

 The RFC defines a couple of topics: